StevePro7/PlatformerSMS/README.md

 Placeholder repo for PlatformerSMS

 29/01/2019
+Build - maybe not able to split into C files as need SMSlib.h in main.c for SMS header

 Compare AstroForce with current build:
 All tiles are loaded once and only once into Tile Viewer [VRAM] just like Wonderboy